Why Does a Simple Foot Sweep Work So Well?

 What Your Muscles Are Really Doing

-• Long adductor (inner thigh): Located in the upper inner thigh, this muscle is responsible for pulling the leg inward—essential for sweeping.
+- Long adductor (inner thigh): Located in the upper inner thigh, this muscle is responsible for pulling the leg inward—essential for sweeping.
+Think of them as the trigger.

-• Rectus abdominis & external obliques (core/torso): These are the front and side muscles of your stomach area.
+- Rectus abdominis & external obliques (core/torso): These are the front and side muscles of your stomach area, your twist-and-crunch crew.
 They help you bend and twist your torso, which adds rotational power to your throw.

-• Sartorius (upper thigh) & latissimus dorsi (upper back): The sartorius runs diagonally across the thigh and assists with leg movement and stability.
+- Sartorius (upper thigh) & latissimus dorsi (upper back): The sartorius runs diagonally across the thigh and assists with leg movement and stability.
 The lats, large muscles on the back, help coordinate the sweeping motion with upper body control.
+These are the stabilizers that sync upper and lower halves.

-• Pectoralis major (chest): This chest muscle helps guide your opponent to the mat through upper body control and arm movement.
+- Pectoralis major (chest): Not just for flexing.
+This chest muscle helps guide your opponent to the mat through upper body control and arm movement.

-It’s a full-body symphony.
-The faster these muscles contract and change length, the sharper your sweep.
+It’s kinetic poetry.
+The faster these muscles fire in concert, the sharper the sweep.

 Further Reading: Elipkhanov, Salman.
 (2011).
 MUSCLE'S ACTIVITY AT CARRYING OUT DE ASHI BARAY BY FEMALE JUDOWRESTLERS OF HIGH QUALIFICATION (IN RUSSIAN).
 Uchenye zapiski universiteta imeni P.F.
 Lesgafta.
 11. 171-176.
 10.5930/issn.1994-4683.2011.11.81.p171-176.